ES provides vaccine for adolescents and health workers

-The Department of Health (Sesa) announced this Friday (08) that it provides, until September 30 this year, immunization against meningococcal meningitis C (conjugated) for unvaccinated adolescents aged 13 to 19 years and health workers.
+The Department of Health (Sesa) announced this Friday (08) that it makes available, until September 30 this year, immunization against meningococcal meningitis C (conjugated) for unvaccinated adolescents aged 13 to 19 and health workers.

 According to the agency, availability occurs due to the epidemiological scenario.
 Until epidemiological week 26 (SE 26), 13 cases and five deaths from the disease were confirmed, representing a lethality of 38.46%.